 If you are bitten by a tick, you can submit the tick to the UMass Laboratory for Medical Zoology for testing.
 For information on tick testing, click here.

 Ways to Reduce Exposure to Ticks:

-- Put clothes in the dryer: particularly after spending time in tick-favored habitats, place all clothing within the dryer.
+Put clothes in the dryer: particularly after spending time in tick-favored habitats, place all clothing within the dryer.
 Ticks are prone to desiccation (drying out) and this will kill any attached to the clothing.
-The CDC (Centers for Disease Control and Prevention) suggest tumble dry on high heat for 10 minutes to kill ticks on clothing.
+The CDC (Centers for Disease Control and Prevention) suggests tumbling drying on high heat for 10 minutes to kill ticks on clothing.
 If the clothing is damp, additional time may be required.
 If the clothing needs to be washed prior to drying, use hot water.
 If this is not possible, tumble dry on low heat for 90 minutes or high heat for 60 minutes or until clothes are completely dry and warm following a wash.
 For more information, visit: https://www.cdc.gov/ticks/avoid/on_people.html